WouterKlein/plant-humanities/docs/dragon_tree/README.md

 [^ref3]: J. Francisco-Ortega et al., “Early Cultivation of Macaronesian Plants in Three European Gardens”, _Revista de la Academia Canaria de Ciencias_ 23, no. 3 (April 2012), 113-143.

 [^ref4]: Pierre Bontier, Jean le Verrier, and Richard Henry Major (trans.), _The Canarian: or, Book of the Conquest and Conversion of the Canarians in the year 1402 by Messire Jean de Béthencourt, Kt_, (London: The Hakluyt Society, 1872), 70-71.
 [Click here for full book](https://archive.org/details/canarianorbookof00bont_0/page/n7/mode/2up).
-On D. draco’s wider significance within Guanche culture, see: Mark Milburn, “Dragon’s Blood in East and West Africa, Arabia and the Canary Islands,” _Africa: Rivista trimestrale di studi e documentazione dell’Istituto italiano per l’Africa e l’Oriente_ 39, no. 3 (1984), 489-90.
+On _D. draco_’s wider significance within Guanche culture, see: Mark Milburn, “Dragon’s Blood in East and West Africa, Arabia and the Canary Islands,” _Africa: Rivista trimestrale di studi e documentazione dell’Istituto italiano per l’Africa e l’Oriente_ 39, no. 3 (1984), 489-90.

 [^ref5]: Colin Walker, “A tale of dragons – the pachycaul species of Dracaena,” _British Cactus & Succulent Journal_ 17, no. 4 (December, 1999), 171-177; Jane Pearson and Hew D.V.
 Prendergast, “_Daemonorops_, _Dracaena_ and Other Dragon’s Blood,” _Economic Botany_ 55, no. 4 (October-December 2001), 474-477, [https://doi.org/10.1007/BF02871711](https://doi.org/10.1007/BF02871711)